Yay Kosher

 slice of chocolate mousse cake with a piece on a fork

-Passover Chocolate Mousse Cake
+Chocolate Mousse Cake with Strawberries (Kosher for Passover)

-5 from 3 votes
+5 from 5 votes

-Print Pin
+Print Pin Rate

 Course: Dessert, kiddush